 Every year I make a gardening plan for my vegetable garden.
 Even though I’ve been gardening since forever, I know it’s a great way to get my head in the game and ensure the best harvest.

 I’ve got my seeds, charts, catalogs, pencil, eraser and cup of coffee!
-Based on my thought re the Six Questions Prior to Planning a Garden and how the typical harvest time of veggies coincides with my schedule I’ve created my garden plan for the year.
+Based on my answers re the Six Questions Prior to Planning a Garden, how things went last year, and how the typical harvest time of veggies coincides with my schedule, I get to work roughly drawing out what I want to plant where.

 Be sure to leave enough room for your veggies to grow into adulthood.
 I find this very difficult – a winter squash seed or transplant doesn’t look like it’s going to need 3-5 feet of space – but it really does.
 And bush tomatoes really do get bushy – give them the recommended space (I tell myself!).
 Follow the seed instructions or the guidelines in the Planting Chart re spacing.
 If you’re concerned about blank spots in the garden until the plants fill in, consider planting some early crops like spinach, lettuce, radishes, herbs or flowers beside these plants.

 Will you be planting a garden this year?
+Will you make a gardening plan or are you more of a risk taker?
 What’s your favorite veggie?